microsoft/pxt/docs/blog/microbit/2022-release.md

 ## Utilities

-These aren't specific updates to the editor, but we’ve added some cool new utilities to help teachers
+These aren't specific updates to the editor, but we’ve added some cool new utilities to help teachers.

 ### 1) Screenshot Tool